Samuel Fraunces: Revolutionary War

 British troops captured lower Manhattan on September 15, 1776, and soon occupied all of what is now New York City.
 Fraunces and his family left "previous to its being taken Possession of by the British Forces," and fled to Elizabeth, New Jersey.
 Fraunces was captured in June 1778, brought back to New York City, and impressed into working as the cook for British General James Robertson.
-Fraunces later claimed that he used this as an opportunity to smuggle food to American prisoners, giving them clothing and money, and helping them to escape.
-He also claimed to have passed information about the British occupation and troop movements to General Washington and others.
-According to the Jane Tuers legend, Fraunces overheard British soldiers toasting Benedict Arnold, and sent the warning (through Tuers) that Arnold was a traitor.
+Fraunces later swore that he used this as an opportunity to smuggle food to American prisoners of war, giving them clothing and money, and helping them to escape.
+He also swore to have passed information about the British occupation and troop movements to General Washington and others.
+According to the Jane Tuers legend, Fraunces overheard British officers toasting Continental Army general Benedict Arnold, and sent a warning (through Tuers) that Arnold was a traitor.